danyaberezun/KEEPs/README.md

 A simple, but incomplete approximation of this property is to check whether all of the lowerbounds are subtypes of all of the upperbounds.

-> TODO: maybe add an example of how subtype reconstruction can help with dead code detection?
+> TODO: maybe add an example of how subtyping reconstruction can help with dead code detection?
+> romanv: In my imagination all examples are about exhaustive checks or could be easily transformed to them.
+>         So maybe just start next section with "The most common use-case for dead code detection is exhaustive checks."

 ### Exhaustiveness checking